stalniy/casl/docs-src/src/content/pages/cookbook/roles-with-persisted-permissions/en.md

 ## The issue

-The application should allow to configure permissions through API (e.g., REST API or User Interface) for different groups of users (i.e., roles).
-So, we don't need to change the code in order to change permissions.
+The application can be used by multiple users with different roles.
+Roles' permissions should be configurable through API (e.g., REST API or User Interface).
+So, we don't need to change or redeploy the app in order to change permissions.

+> This is also known as [RBAC (Role based access control)](https://searchsecurity.techtarget.com/definition/role-based-access-control-RBAC).

 ## The solution

 In order to achieve this, we need to store permissions in the database.

-There are several ways you can store rules depending on your business requirements.
-We will consider the most common way to deal with permissions, using roles and permissions.

-First of all, you need to gather all possible actions and subjects, so you can validate them before saving permission to the database.
-In more advanced cases, you will also need to allow users to configure conditions for permissions (e.g., to give a permission to manage own articles).
+First of all, we need to gather all possible actions and subjects, in order to validate them before saving permission to the database.

 When all combinations of actions and subjects are known, we can create a table for `roles`.
 It should have at least 2 columns: `id` and `name`.
-Then we need to connect roles and permissions.
-To do this, we have 2 options:
+Then we need to choose one of 2 options to connect roles with permissions:

 1. Add `permissions` column of JSON (or TEXT) data type into `roles` and store all rules in that single column.\
    **The main advantage** is that it's very simple to manage and retrieve.
    **The main disadvantage** is that most ORMs doesn't support partial updates of JSON (and especially TEXT) column, instead they update the whole value as a primitive value.
-This may lead to unexpected results if several users update permissions at the same time (the last one will overwrite changes of others).
-Usually permissions are not changed often so, this risk is acceptable.
-Otherwise, use SQL syntax of your RDBMS to partially update JSON column.
+This may lead to unexpected results if several users update permissions of the same role at the same time (the last one will reset changes of others).
 2. Create a separate table for `permissions` which has `action`, `subject`, `conditions` and `roleId` fields.\
    **The main advantage** is that you can do partial updates using regular SQL.
    **The main disadvantage** more complicated queries (you need to join `roles` and `permissions`) and bigger eventual database size.

-We will use the 1st option in this guide.
+We will use the 1st option in this guide because permissions are not changed often, so the risk of conflict is acceptable for us.
+Moreover this `permissions` field will contain an array that is acceptable by `Ability` instance (i.e., `RawRuleOf<AppAbility>[]`).

+> If it's not acceptable for your situation, use raw SQL syntax of your RDBMS to partially update JSON column or use 2nd option.

+We also need a table for `users`.
+Every user may have only 1 role, in other words every row in `users` table should have `roleId` field.

+Having users, roles and permissions, we can create `Ability` instance for every user request.
+The logic for the REST API is the following:

+1. User sends request to access some resources.
+2. If it's not authenticated, sends back an error that he needs to login.
+3. If it's authenticated, the app fetches it together with permissions from the database.
+4. The app creates an `Ability` instance based on user's permissions
+5. Using `Ability` instance, the app checks whether user can do a particular action on requested resource.
+6. If not, it's sends error back that user has no permission to do what he attempted to do.
+7. If user has permissions, then proceed with the actual action.

+Enough theory, let's see some examples!

+> In the next Demo, we are not going to implement REST API as the main intension of this recipe is to solve [The issue](#the-issue).

 ## Demo

 To make things simple, we will use SQLite database.
 This also allows to quickly setup the demo on local machine and even run it in a browser.

 As a domain, we will use blog application.
-This is the most known domain, so we won't spent time explaining domain details and instead will concentrate on the actual issue.
+This is the most known domain, so we won't spent time explaining its details and instead will concentrate on the actual issue.

 In our blog, we have 2 roles: `member` (any registered user) and `admin`.
 So, `admin` can do everything and `member`: